In December of 2018, I made one of the most important decisions of my life – I decided to let go of my fear, scarcity, and lack mindset.

 An Opportunity To Choose Faith Over Fear

-Two years before I started my financial independence journey in July 2018, I decided to sell my house.
-Although there were several reasons for this decision, my primary motivation was to create more room in my budget to pay off my loan more quickly.
+Two years before I started my financial independence journey I decided to sell my house.
+I wanted to create more room in my budget to pay off my loan more quickly.

 The truth is that I was afraid to let go of the money.
 I worried that something would happen to cause me to lose my income.
-Maybe I’d be laid off, get sick, or have an unexpected expense that I needed to cover.
-I had to make sure that I had enough.
-Enough.
+Holding on to that money made me feel secure.
+Like I had enough.

 I didn’t want to admit to myself that I was always afraid of not having enough.
 So, when I reached a point in my adulthood where I had more than enough, I held onto it.